 - Organic: The user did not interact with a media source.
 Note!
 For ease of understanding, we often refer to a user as being attributed organically.
 We know that this is not strictly true, as users installing organically aren't attributed at all.

 The Attribution Model is a set of rules, that determine how credit for an event is assigned to touchpoints in conversion paths.
-Each of the players in the mobile marketing ecosystem, Google Play, App Store, Apple, ad networks such as Facebook and Twitter, and mobile measurement companies, have their own attribution models.
+Each of the players in the app marketing ecosystem, Google Play, App Store, Apple, CTV, PC, and console platforms, ad networks such as Meta ads and Twitter, and mobile measurement companies, have their own attribution models.
 Each counts installs and events differently.

 What's important is not the difference between the models but rather that the rules are clear and are implemented in a manner that is unbiased.
 Enabling advertisers to optimize campaigns and compare the quality of user performance.

 It is important to understand the models and rules of the players you work with.
-Most important is to understand the models and nuances of the models supported by AppsFlyer.
+Most important is to understand the model and nuances of the methods supported by AppsFlyer.

 In AppsFlyer, an attributable event occurs when any of the following occur:

-- In the context of user acquisition: An install is recorded and attributed after the user downloads and launches the mobile app.
-This means that the timestamp of an app install is the first launch.
-This compared to ad networks that use the engagement time and App stores that use the download time.
+- In the context of user acquisition: An install is recorded and attributed after the user downloads and launches the app.
+This means that in AppsFlyer, the timestamp of an app install is the first launch.
+In contrast, ad networks use the engagement time and App stores use the download time.

 - In the context of retargeting:

-In the context of the AppsFlyer platform, a number of attribution models, listed in the table that follows are supported.
+AppsFlyer uses a number of attribution methods, listed in the table that follows: